phucnguyen20110276/Thesis/README.md

 # Contact
-All questions can be sent to the instructure: Dr. Nguyen Thanh Binh (ngtbinh@hcmus.edu.vn).
+All questions can be sent to the instructor: Associate Professor Dr. Nguyen Thanh Binh (ngtbinh@hcmus.edu.vn).